a2e-mmc/assessment/studies/profile_assimilation_obs/README.md

-# Demonstrate the profile assimilation technique with observations
+# Demonstratate the use of the profile assimilation technique with observations
 Lead: Eliot Quon

 Jupyter notebooks and file with helper functions to produce figures of the paper